vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Programming Model

-The output event log of a VMS function can be the input event log of another VMS, composing the functionalities supported by multiple VMSes ($\S$\ref{subsec:vms}).
+\fakesub{Composing Multiple VMSes} The output event log of a VMS function can be the input event log of another VMS, composing the functionalities supported by multiple VMSes ($\S$\ref{subsec:vms}).
 We illustrate this via the \textit{Product} component exhibited in Listing 2.
 To start, not all events in a VMS system are necessarily produced by VMSes.
 Some user-facing events can be specified to trigger a VMS function in response to a user request.
-For example, the input event \texttt{update-price} in line \ref{line:inbound_2} corresponds to a user request to update the price of a product, triggering the method \texttt{updateProductPrice} in line \ref{line:trigger}.
+For example, the input event \texttt{update-price} in line \ref{line:inbound_2} corresponds to a user request to update the price of a product, triggering the function \texttt{updateProductPrice} in line \ref{line:trigger}.
 User-facing events enjoy the same log mechanisms as internally generated events.
-The \textit{updateProductPrice} function generates the event \texttt{PriceUpdated} (line \ref{line:output}).
-As observed in the method declaration, the output event \texttt{price-updated} matches the input event of Cart in Listing 1, line \ref{line:inbound}. vMODB identifies event dependencies of VMSes and schedules them transparently, without requiring any user-specific implementation beyond the VMSes' logic.
+The \texttt{updateProductPrice} function generates the event \texttt{PriceUpdated} (line \ref{line:output}).
+As observed in the method declaration, the output event \texttt{price-updated} matches the input event of Cart in Listing 1, line \ref{line:inbound}.

-The composition of multiple VMSes via event dependencies serves as the building blocks for declaring transactions that span multiple VMSes.
-Listing 3 shows how to use vMODB's API to construct a transaction topology across \textit{Cart} and \textit{Product} composed of the functions triggered by \texttt{update-price} and \texttt{price-updated}, respectively.
-Every transaction is identified by a name (line 1) and starts with an input event (line 2).
-In this case, as only two VMSes participate in the transaction, the specification soon finishes with a terminal node (line 3).
-A terminal node indicates that no further events will be included in the transaction guarantees, even though the terminal component generates output events whose processing would not have transactional guarantees.

-Real-world EDAs often require many components to interact ($\S$~\ref{subsec:vms}).
-Line 5 presents the \texttt{checkout-tx} specification, which reflects a transaction topology of six components.
-In this transaction, four components (\texttt{cart}, \texttt{stock}, \texttt{order}, and \texttt{payment}) generate events for downstream processing.
-Unlike \texttt{update\-price-tx}, \texttt{checkout-tx} contains two terminal nodes, indicating that both components must conclude the event processing successfully to commit the transaction.
-Besides, each terminal can have different event dependencies, as seen in lines 9 and 10.
-In sum, through the vMODB API, users specify which events (i.e., edges) require ACID transactional guarantees.